 2. Try hypnotherapy to reframe your mindset

-Hypnotherapy is a method that uses repetitive words and mental images to help you get in deep relaxation and improve your focus.
+Hypnotherapy is a method that uses repetitive words and mental images to help you get into a state of deep relaxation and improve your focus.
 All of these must be done by a trained professional, of course.

 With all the stress you're dealing with while trying to get on with your life, think of every session as a mental spa day.
 I know how the journey post-divorce can be a rollercoaster.
 With hypnotherapy, you can find inner peace and build a positive mindset.